What Not to Cut Back This Fall

 Nothing says fall is fully here like realizing that mornings start with a frosty car and cranking the heat to get the windows clear.
-Unfortunately for your plants, there’s no heater to keep them warm, and right about now, your perennials are probably looking pretty sad.
+Unfortunately for your plants, there’s no heater to keep them warm, and right about now, some of your plants are probably looking pretty sad.
 If you’re like many gardeners, that means it’s time to hack everything back!
-Well, maybe not.
-If you have any of these perennials listed below, you’ll want to avoid cutting them to the ground this fall, or in some cases, cutting them back at all.
+Well…maybe not.
+If you have any of these plants listed below, you’ll want to avoid cutting them to the ground this fall, or in some cases, cutting them back at all.

-- Montauk Daisy (Nipponanthemum)- Cut this woody perennial back to six inches from the ground this fall, rather than all the way to the ground.
+- Montauk Daisy (Nipponanthemum) Cut this woody perennial back to six inches from the ground this fall, rather than all the way to the ground.